single-spa/single-spa.js.org/README.md

 1. `git checkout master` from any folder in your local `single-spa.js.org` repository
 1. `git pull origin master` to ensure you have the latest main code
-1. `git checkout -b the-name-of-my-branch` (replacing `the-name-of-my-branch` with a suitable name) to create a branch
+1. `git switch -c descriptive-branch-name`

 ### Make the change

 1. Save the files and check in the browser
-  1. Changes to files in `website/pages/en` will hot-reload
+1. Changes to files in `pages/en` will hot-reload
 1. Changes to markdown files in `docs` will hot-reload
-  1. Changes to `siteConfig.js` and `sideBards.json` will not hot-reload
+1. Changes to `docusaurus.config.js` and `sidebars.json` will not hot-reload

-### Test the change

-1. If possible, test any visual changes in all latest versions of common browsers, on both desktop and mobile.
+1. Test visual changes using any number of latest versions of common browsers, on both desktop and mobile

-### Push it
+### Contribute!

 1. `git add . && git commit -m "My message"` (replacing `My message` with a commit message, such as `Fixed header logo`) to stage and commit your changes
 1. `git push my-fork-name the-name-of-my-branch`
 1. Go to the [single-spa.js.org repo](https://github.com/single-spa/single-spa.js.org) and you should see recently pushed branches.
-1. Follow GitHub's instructions.
+1. Create a pull request describing the changes
-1. If possible, include screenshots of visual changes.
+   - If possible, include screenshots of visual changes.